-But I have two first, foggy baseball memories.
+But I have two first, foggy baseball recollections.
 I remember being in the Oakland Coliseum on a sunny day.
 This was before Al Davis moved his Raiders back to the bay and obstructed the stadium’s lovely views of the Oakland hills with the towering monstrosity we dis-affectionately dubbed ‘Mt.
 Davis’ so it was a lovely environment, especially at that time before the retro stadium era of the 2000s, where just about every team seemed to get a brand new stadium (except of course for the A’s, which is still the case today).

 We sat in the bleachers that day, which was unusual because we’d usually sit in the second deck along the first baseline.
 It was free fitted cap day, where the first 15k fans or so were given free fitted hats, and I remember the ticketing staff measuring my abnormally large, misshaped 5-year-old noggin and getting my first fitted Oakland A’s hat.
 Turned out I could only wear it for another 6 months as my head continued to grow at an alarming rate.